USGS Earthquake Feed

 Tectonic Summary

-While commonly plotted as points on maps, earthquakes of this magnitude are more appropriately described as slip over a larger fault area.
-Events of magnitude 7.0 are typically about 45 km by 20 km in size (length x width).
+While commonly plotted as points on maps, earthquakes of this size are more appropriately described as slip over a larger fault area.
+The finite fault solution, informed by satellite observations, indicates the size of the March 28, 2025 event is about 460 km by 15 km (length x width).

 10 Most Recent Quakes: M > 2.5